 This entire process can be confusing but our lawyers have experience assisting clients to navigate the complexity, understand their rights and find a solution that suits everyone involved.

 Adverse possession means someone has legal title over property because they’ve been in possession of it for a long time.
 This can occur even if someone else believes they have title to the land.
 This commonly occurs with land boundaries – for example, if a fence has extended past its boundary the neighbour may have adverse possession over the land.
 This may sometimes only be the matter of a few centimetres, but when it comes to valuable property that can be a significant amount of money.

 Our property lawyers have experience helping clients work through adverse possession claims and defending property rights and values.

 When buying a property, it’s important to identify if there are any covenants over the property before completing the purchase.
 A covenant is when someone else has a right over the property and may include easements, buildings or other rights.
 Some covenants can be removed before the sale is completed so that the property can be purchased unencumbered.
 But the process to remove covenants isn’t always straightforward and in most cases must be considered after settlement.

+Provey Lawyers Melbourne office is located on 459 Collins Street, Melbourne VIC 3000.
 We assist clients to identify and remove covenants so that they can use their property as they wish.
-Need a Property Lawyer in Melbourne, Victoria or Sydney, NSW ?
+Need a Property Lawyer in Melbourne, Victoria?
 Contact Us